jomjol/AI-on-the-edge-device-docs/docs/New-Releases-Notification.md

 Alternatively or if you do not want to create a Github account, [CodeRelease.io](https://coderelease.io) can be an alternative.

-You also have to subscribe with an emailaddress but no account is required.
+You also have to subscribe with an email address but no account is required.